reduxjs/react-redux/website/versioned_docs/version-7.2/api/hooks.md

 }
 ```

 Reminder: when passing a callback using `dispatch` to a child component, you should memoize it with [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback), just like you should memoize any passed callback.
-This avoids unnecesarry rendering of child components due to the changed callback reference.
+This avoids unnecessary rendering of child components due to the changed callback reference.
 You can safely pass `[dispatch]` in the dependency array for the `useCallback` call - since `dispatch` won't change, the callback will be reused properly (as it should).
 For example:

 ```jsx
 import React, { useCallback } from 'react'